robocorp/example-desktop-image-ocr/README.md

 Another use case for OCR is reading text from documents (PDF, JPEG), this demo does not consider that use case at all.

+When utilizing OCR or image-based locators, it is imperative to execute the process within a consistent environment.
+This entails maintaining uniform resolution and scaling settings across all executions, as the locators are predominantly calibrated for the specific display configurations for which they were originally designed.

 ## Requirements

 This robot assumes the running environment has a functional installation